-As one of the largest democracies in the world, India offers a stimulating and challenging learning environment.
-The India program melds direct fieldwork experience and personal reflection with a comprehensive academic program consisting of studies in history, culture, language, art, religion, politics, sociology, and economics.
-The end goal is that the NYSICCSI student will return home with a deeply enriched understanding of one of the world’s most complicated and vibrant countries.
+As the world’s largest democracy, India offers a stimulating and challenging learning environment.
+The NYSICCSI program melds direct fieldwork experience and personal reflection with a comprehensive academic program of study in history, culture, language, literature, art, religion, politics, sociology, anthropology, and economics.
+Students travel to locals across northern India over the course of the semester, sampling the diversity of peoples and cultures that is modern India.
+Our goal is that each return home with a deeply enriched understanding of one of the world’s most complex and vibrant countries.

 Founded in 1989, NYSICCSI is one of the country’s oldest study abroad programs in india, combining today the efforts of faculty from St. Lawrence University and Hamilton, Vassar, and Hobart and William Smith Colleges in providing their students an academic term for full residential credit.
 The program is directed by a Faculty Director, and assisted by an in-country resident director, who together accompany the students at all times and oversee the curriculum, http://essayonlinewriter.com/ student travel and housing, and a rich menu of excursions and field trips.